-Two Australian researchers have published a paper revealing how an SSD can completely erase its contents, making it impossible for a time consuming recovery.
-Why is this important?
-Imagine how much sensitive info can be protected from prying hands, eyes, and ears if SSDs are programmed to self destruct this way.
+Two Australian researchers have published a groundbreaking paper revealing how an SSD (Solid State Drive) can completely erase its contents, making it impossible for a time-consuming recovery.
+This discovery holds significant implications for data security.
+Imagine how much sensitive information can be protected from prying hands, eyes, and ears if SSDs are programmed to self-destruct in this manner.

-Tests involving a Hitachi HDD and a Corsair SSD revealed that after formatting, the SSD purged its files within minutes whereas the same on an HDD usually takes a lot more time.
+Tests involving a Hitachi HDD (Hard Disk Drive) and a Corsair SSD revealed that after formatting, the SSD purged its files within minutes, whereas the same process on an HDD usually takes a lot more time.
 The researchers then disconnected the SSD from the computer it was on and attached a write blocker—to little avail.
 The SSD continued to wipe out its data at an astonishing rate.

 Here’s a good chunk of additional explanation from the source article: